 |Career||Environmental Ecologist||Environmental Policy Specialist||Conservation Scientist|

 |Education Requirements||Bachelor's degree||Bachelor's degree; master's degree may be required by some employers||Bachelor's degree|

 |Projected Job Growth* (2018-2028)||8% for environmental scientists and specialists||11% for social scientists and related workers||4%|

 |Median Annual Salary* (2018)||$71,130 for environmental scientists and specialists||$81,340 for social scientists and related workers||$61,310|

 Environmental studies encompasses several academic disciplines in order to address environmental issues from multiple perspectives.
 A degree in environmental studies prepares workers for many career fields, including ecological studies, policy reform and conservationism.
 Some positions will be more available to those who hold graduate degrees within specific subfields.
 Keep reading to learn about three careers in this field.

 Environmental ecologists study the way in which living creatures affect and are affected by their environments.
 They examine various factors that affect an organism's quality of life, such as population growth, availability of resources, pollution and urban development.
 They may run tests and write reports with recommendations on how to improve certain ecological habitats.

-According to predictions from the U.S. Bureau of Labor Statistics (BLS), workers in the field of environmental sciences are expected to see 11% job growth during the decade between 2014 and 2024.
-Reasons for this fast rate of job growth include increased public interest in environmental problems and population growth, which can negatively impact the environment.
-The 2015 median annual salary for environmental scientists and specialists was $67,460, per BLS.
+According to predictions from the U.S. Bureau of Labor Statistics (BLS), workers in the field of environmental sciences are expected to see 8% job growth during the decade between 2018 and 2028.
+Reasons for this faster than average rate of job growth include increased public interest in environmental problems and population growth, which can negatively impact the environment.
+The 2018 median annual salary for environmental scientists and specialists was $71,130, per BLS.